Also known as:

 Colour Adult:

 A.f. farinosa: Both adults-body green with blue/black wash on back of neck to back; varying yellow patch on crown; feathers of back of head, nape and back of neck dull green, tipped black; red on middles of secondary feathers 1 to 4, the remainder green; red carpal edge, often mixed with yellow/green; tail green striped with yellow/green at end.
-Bill yellow/horn colour.
+Beak yellow/horn colour.
 Eye ring white, eye red.

 A.f. chapmani: Both adults as in farinosa but larger in size.